tadhgnolan/Rock-Paper-Scissors-Lizard-Spock/README.md

 - As a new site user, I would like to learn the rules of the game so I understand how to play.
 - As a new site user, I would like to be able to access the game quickly .
 - As a new site user, I would like to be able to see my score and that of the computer opponent.
--As a new site user, I would like to be able to reset my game and start again.
+- As a new site user, I would like to be able to reset my game and start again.

 ## Wireframes